mrrpnya/mrrpnya/README.md

 ### About Me
-Hi, I'm Amelia.
+Hi.
 I'm a college student and hobbyist compsci nerd who does some stuff occasionally.

 - I'm still learning stuff
 - I have Autism and ADHD, please be patient